eazyt/chatserver/README.md

 This is a chatserver app.Its a node js app using mongodb for persistent data.
-I would like to this on kubernetes cluster.
+I would like to deploy this on kubernetes cluster.
 For kubernetes setup i have included dynamical nfs provisioning but can do without.

 1). deploy the storage-class